MicrosoftDocs/power-platform/power-platform/guidance/coe/power-bi-monitor.md

 The **Desktop flows** page provides an overview of UI-based robotic process automation (RPA) flows in your environment:

 - Total number of desktop flows
 - Total number of desktop flows created this month
 - Total number of desktop flow makers

 Through visuals, you can see your flow creation trend and top environments with desktop flows.
-Use the list view of all flows to sort your flows by type, and flow state.
+Use the list view of all flows to sort your flows by type and flow state.

 Filters on this page can help you narrow down this view by flow owner, flow display name, environment, maker department, or desktop flow type.